In the time Chiller was at the park, it spent a large portion of that

 create linear (straight line) motion.

-motor operates with alternating current supplied directly to an
+induction motor operates with alternating current supplied directly to

 into a flat plane, the induction motor becomes a linear induction motor.